 Day Camp Contact

-For questions, contact Merrie Thomas, Morgan Luka, or the district activities chair.
+For questions, contact Merrie Thomas, Liz Sawyer Cole, or the district activities chair.

 For late-breaking news, and to keep up with all the latest information, follow the district on our official Facebook page.

 The eScouter is the Sam Houston Area Council's monthly newsletter containing information about upcoming council events and activities.
 The council distributes The Scouting Trails at roundtable, and utilizes a variety of social media tools including Facebook, Pinterest, Flickr, Instagram, and YouTube.